theRAPTLab/gsgo/docs/00-dev-archives/2020-10 October Report/October 2020 Report.md

 ]
 ```

-ASIDE: There is a non-obvious Javascript thing happening: the variable assignment for `gv`, `num`, and `desc` are not visible in the code, but their passed values were captured at the time the opcode generator was run due to **closures**.
-This is the feature that allows us to write opcode generators that can take "immediate values".
-This is pretty common in Javascript but it is one of the trickier things to understand.
+ASIDE: There is a non-obvious Javascript thing happening: the variable assignment for `gv`, `num`, and `desc` are not visible in the code, but their passed values were captured at the time the opcode generator because of the **closures** language feature.
+We rely on this to write opcode generators that can take "immediate values" as in the opcode generator like `smc_PushValue(12)`.

 To review the above relationships, here is another example: